 Event Materials

 Event design creates connection.
-I create everything from participant t-shirts to gala invitations—building excitement, driving attendance, reinforcing purpose, and leaving a lasting impact.
+I design cohesive event materials—from participant t-shirts to gala invitations—that build excitement, drive attendance, reinforce purpose, and create lasting impact.

 Overlake Foundation’s Bandage Ball